-Salaries and other remuneration that the Mortgage Bank expects to pay for work carried out during the year are expensed under Staff costs and administrative expenses.
+Salaries and other remuneration that the mortgage bank expects to pay for work carried out during the year are expensed under Staff costs and administrative expenses.
 This item includes salaries, holiday allowances, pension costs and other remuneration.
-The note has been presented on a cash basis (excluding Staff costs and Management's and Board of Director's Remuneration tables).
-More about remuneration can be read from the Company's remuneration policy from Internet address: www.danskebank. com/investor-relations/debt/danske-mortgage-bank under section Remuneration.
+Performance-based pay is expensed as it is earned.
+Part of the performance-based pay for the year is paid in the form of conditional shares to Management and other material risk takers.
+More about remuneration can be read from the Company's remuneration policy from Internet address: www.danskebank.com/investor-relations/debt/danske-mortgagebank under section Remuneration.

-The Mortgage Bank's pension obligations consist of defined contribution benefit pension plan for its personnel.
-Under defined contribution pension plans, the company pays regular contributions to insurance company and has no legal of constructive obligations to pay future contribution.
+The mortgage bank's pension obligations consist of defined contribution benefit pension plan for its personnel under the Employees' Pensions Act (TyEL) in Finland and no voluntary supplimentary pension benefits has been granted.
+Under defined contribution pension plans, the company pays regular contributions to insurance company and has no legal or constructive obligations to pay future contribution.
 Such payments are expensed as they are earned by the staff, and the obligations under the plans are taken over by the insurance companies and other institutions.
+The retirement age of the Managing Director and Deputy Managing Director is statutory.